ten-protocol/obscuro.github.io/about/join-the-team.md

 2. Developers with Solidity skills needed to build rock-solid Management, Bridge and Rollup contracts, and UI skills for a custom wallet capable of creating encrypted transactions.
 3. Legal experts, developer relationship and community builders, project managers, product managers and others needed to design a governance model and implement it, and build a passionate community.

-## Sample Job Description
+## Our Culture
-We're looking for curious polymath-doers who can comprehend quickly and are inclined to action.
-We make many decisions as a team, and try to simplify and standardise job descriptions, such as this one for a product engineer:
+We're looking for curious engineers who can comprehend quickly and are inclined to action.
+We make many decisions as a team.

 ### Product Engineer
 #### General